TABurrows/taburrows.github.io/_docs/google-cloud/IAM-Custom-Roles.md

 ```
 gcloud iam roles delete viewer --project $DEVSHELL_PROJECT_ID
 ```
-After the Role has been delete, existing bindings remain but are INACTIVE.
+[ TO CONFIRM, in the output returned you should see the value 'deleted: true' ] After the Role has been delete, existing bindings remain but are INACTIVE.
 The Role can be UNDELETED within 7 days.
 AFter 7 Days, the Role enters a PERMANENT DELETION Process that lasts 30 Days.
 After 37 Days, the Role ID is available to be used again.

 If a Role is being Phased out, change its role.stage property to DEPRECATED and set the ' deprecation_message' to let users know what alternative Roles should be used or where to get more information.